 How We Can Help

-At Four Rivers Periodontics and Implant Specialists, our role goes beyond treating gum disease; it’s about educating our patients on how their oral health impacts their overall health.
-If you’ve been diagnosed with periodontal disease or have risk factors for heart disease, it’s worth discussing these connections.
-By addressing gum health proactively, you’re not only protecting your smile but also your heart.
+At Four Rivers Periodontics and Implant Specialists, our role goes beyond treating gum disease; it is about educating our patients on how their oral health impacts their overall health.
+This February, as we observe American Heart Month, it is the perfect time to reflect on the connection between gum health and heart health.
+By addressing gum health proactively, you are not only protecting your smile but also supporting a healthier heart.